I use this giant dough bowl on my dining table and switch it up for every season!

 Here’s some options for your own dough bowl!

-This one below is my favorite.
+But if you want to shop for one online-this one below is my favorite.
 It is the most similar to mine and not a ridiculous price.
-You can find it here on amazon!
+You can find it here on amazon

-Ballard Designs has found vintage dough bowls, expensive but not terrible…..I really hope to find a great deal on an authentic on some day
+- Ballard Designs has found vintage dough bowls..…..I really hope to find a great deal on an authentic on some day.

-Love this one from Wayfair.
-It is smaller but a good price!
+- Love this one from Wayfair.
+It is skinny and long, but a good price!

 Filling up your dough bowl with fall and coastal items